Azure-Samples/Azure-MachineLearning-ClientLibrary-Python/README.md

 ### types(**kwargs)
 Specifies the types used for the arguments of a published or consumed service.

+The type annotations are optional and are used for providing information which allows the service to interoperate with other languages.
+The type information will be seen on the help page of the published service.
+If the type information is not provided a Python specific format will be used and other languages may not be able to call the sevice.

+Supported types are: int, bool, float, or str.

 ### returns(return_type)
 Specifies the return type for a published service.

+Like the parameter types this is also optional, and when omitted an internal Python format will be used and interoperability with other languages may be reduced.

+Supported types are: int, bool, float, or str.

 ### service_id(id)
 Specifies the service ID for a service.
 When publishing to the same service ID the service is updated instead of having a new service created.